A Statistical Parameter Optimization Tool.

 A Statistical Parameter Optimization Tool for Python

-SPOTPY is a Python tool that enables the use of Computational optimization techniques for calibration, uncertainty and sensitivity analysis techniques of almost every (environmental-) model.
-The package is puplished in the open source journal PLoS One
+SPOTPY is a Python framework that enables the use of Computational optimization techniques for calibration, uncertainty and sensitivity analysis techniques of almost every (environmental-) model.
+The package is puplished in the open source journal PLoS One:

-The simplicity and flexibility enables the use and test of different algorithms without the need of complex codes:
+The simplicity and flexibility enables the use and test of different algorithms of almost any model, without the need of complex codes::

 sampler = spotpy.algorithms.sceua(model_setup()) # Initialize your model with a setup file sampler.sample(10000) # Run the model results = sampler.getdata() # Load the results spotpy.analyser.plot_parametertrace(results) # Show the results

 Complex algorithms bring complex tasks to link them with a model.
 We want to make this task as easy as possible.
 Some features you can use with the SPOTPY package are:

 Fitting models to evaluation data with different algorithms.
 Available algorithms are:

 - Markov-Chain Monte-Carlo (